Amargarh, Punjab

 Amargarh is a city in the Malerkotla district of Punjab state in India.
 It is located at main road (Malerkotla - Patiala) which is nearly 45 kilometers far from Patiala.
-The City is administrated by Municipal Council.
+The city is administrated by Municipal Council.
 Presently, Smt.
 Jaspal Kaur is the President of Nagar Panchayat Amargarh of the city.

 Demography

-As of 2011, Amargarh has a total number of 293 houses and population of 1451 of which 740 included are males while 711 are females according to the report published by Census India in 2011.
+As of 2011, Amargarh has a total of 293 houses and population of 1451 of which 740 are males while 711 are females, according to the Census India in 2011.
 The literacy rate of Amargarh is 78.36%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 134 which is 9.24% of total population of Amargarh, and child sex ratio is approximately 861 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 46.86% of total population in Amargarh.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 432 people were engaged in work activities out of the total population of Amargarh which includes 408 males and 24 females.
 According to census survey report 2011, 98.15% workers describe their work as main work and 1.85% workers are involved in Marginal activity providing livelihood for less than 6 months.

 The table below shows the population of different religious groups in Amargarh city, as of 2011 census.